atlassian/koa-oas3/README.md

 ```

 # API
-The library would expect request body to be parsed under `ctx.request.body`.
-You can use `koa-bodyparser` package for that.
+By default, this library will use `koa-bodyparser` to parse request body.
+See config of `requestBodyHandler`.

 ```ts
 import * as bodyParser from 'koa-bodyparser';